ariga/atlas/doc/md/guides/deploying/image.md

 ## Defining the GitHub Actions Workflow

-Next, we define a GitHub Actions workflow that will build our container image and push it to GitHub container repo (ghcr.io) on every push to our mainline branch:
+Next, we define a GitHub Actions workflow that will build our container image and push it to the GitHub container repo (ghcr.io) on every push to our mainline branch:

 ```yaml title=.github/workflows/push-docker.yaml